-Dance is the discipline of moving rhythmically, usually to music, using prescribed or improvised steps and gestures.
+"Dance" is the discipline of moving rhythmically usually to music, using prescribed or improvised steps and gestures.
 This program examines dance choreography and performance in diverse dance styles and offers students dance skill development and performance opportunities.

-Health and Wellness is a discipline that explores many facets of health, including principles and practices of personal health, concepts of prevention and treatment of disease, maintenance of a healthy lifestyle, and nutrition.
+"Health and Wellness" is a discipline that explores many facets of health, including principles and practices of personal health, concepts of prevention and treatment of disease, maintenance of a healthy lifestyle, and nutrition.

-Intercollegiate Athletics consists of 18 organized sports and is committed to the success of student-athletes through participation, retention, and matriculation with athletics as a means to impacting life success.
+"Intercollegiate Athletics" consists of 18 organized sports and is committed to the success of student-athletes through participation, retention, and matriculation with athletics representing the vehicle to impact life success.

-Kinesiology is the scientific study of human movement including physiological, mechanical, and psychological mechanisms.
+"Kinesiology" is the scientific study of human movement including physiological, mechanical, and psychological mechanisms.

-Physical Education Activity courses provide students with training and practice in non-competitive physical activities, such as aerobics, swimming, and yoga.
+"Physical Education Activity" courses provide students with training and practice in non-competitive physical activities, such as aerobics, swimming, and yoga.
 This program's mission is to develop students' physical skills, critical thinking, and to foster students' values, principles, ethics, and healthy lifestyles.

-Sports Medicine refers generically to a broad field of health care related to physical activity and sports with unique specializations including performance enhancement, such as strength and conditioning training and exercise physiology, and injury care and management, such as athletic training.
-Through this program, students can study prevention and treatment of disease and injuries related to exercise and sports, cardio-vascular fitness, muscle strength, flexibility, and body composition.
+"Sports Medicine" refers generically to a broad field of health care related to physical activity and sports with unique specializations including performance enhancement, such as strength and conditioning training and exercise physiology, and injury care and management, such as athletic training.
+Through this program students have the opportunity to study prevention and treatment of disease and injuries related to exercise and sports as well as cardio-vascular fitness, muscle strength, flexibility, and body composition.